 The best thing you can do if you’re accused of cheating when you’re innocent is to not get angry in your relationship.
 Getting completely outraged by the accusation will result in one of you storming out, not really reaching a conclusion.
 And, it might even make you look guilty.

 It’ll probably be the hardest thing you can do (a lot harder than talking on the phone with people around, that should put it into perspective).
-If you successfully fight the urge to get angry, the conversation will then be able to reach a conclusion.
+If you successfully fight the urge to get angry, there is a good chance the conversation will reach a conclusion.
 So instead of starting a screaming match, be the bigger person and calm things down.

 2. Don’t turn it around on them

-“Oh I’m the one who’s cheating?
+“Oh, I’m the one who’s cheating?
 What about when you-” Nope, don’t turn it around.
 In your rage-filled impulses, you may bring up things about your partner that anger you.
 That may end up ruining the relationship.
-At least for the number of days you’ll have each other blocked on social media.
+At least for the duration you’ll have each other blocked on social media.

 3. Get to the bottom of why you’ve been accused of cheating

-If you’re constantly accused of cheating, check if you’re doing something that constantly makes your partner question your trust.
+If you’re constantly accused of cheating, check if you’re doing something that makes your partner question your trustworthiness.
 Maybe you’re too physical with that friend of the opposite sex, or you just share one too many looks with that one friend you’ve had a history with?